Microsoft Fabric Mirroring changes the game with Data Ingestion giving you near real-time data with a no-code framework

 Throughout this entire process in the pipeline and in the lake, AI is working its magic behind the scenes.

 As soon as it enters the pipeline, data is scrutinized to check for any errors before it reaches the data lake.
-Duplicates or missing values happen, and AI can instantly check if there are any mistakes.
-Furthermore, it’s running compliance checks to make sure that the data sent does not break any privacy laws (GPDR, HIPAA, etc.).
+Duplicates or missing values can occur, and AI can instantly check for any mistakes.

-This process happens not only in the pipeline, but also in the data lake, and after the data is retrieved to be absolutely certain there are no errors or compliance problems in the data.
+This process occurs not only in the pipeline but also in the data lake, and after the data is retrieved, to ensure there are no errors or compliance issues in the data.

 The best part is that this is done in the blink of an eye and is fully automated, leaving no room for error.